Freiling87/CCU/CCU/Scratchpad.md

 ##			C	Fire Hydrant
 Ability to be already shooting water according to direction
 ##			C	Investigateables
+###				C	Limit Window Investigation to one side
+Shouldn't be accessible from both sides
+That code is more likely in Door than Window
 ###			C	French Vanilla Strings
 Default strings per object type
+####				C	Computer
 ####				C	Gravestone
 Yeah Gravestone jokes are soooo funny and fresh
 ###			C	One-Time Read